-This chilled roasted beetroot and yoghurt soup is wonderfully refreshing and healthy, perfect as a starter, easy dip or light lunch with some crusty bread.
+This cold roasted beet and yogurt soup is wonderfully refreshing and healthy, perfect as a starter, easy dip or light lunch with some crusty bread.

-Roasted beetroot and yoghurt soup is not only eye catching but rich in flavour and packed full of nutrients.
-Best served chilled, it is healthy and delicious!
+Cold beet soup with yogurt is not only eye catching but rich in flavour and packed full of nutrients.
+Best served chilled, beet soup is healthy and delicious!

-This soup is a wonderful way to enjoy caramelised roasted beets, combined with yoghurt, garlic, lemon juice and celery, then garnished with black pepper and fresh parsley.
+This soup is a wonderful way to enjoy caramelised roasted beets, combined with yogurt, garlic, lemon juice and celery, then garnished with black pepper and fresh parsley.

 In creating this recipe I was inspired by the Indian tradition of combining beetroot with yogurt for a cooling side dish.
 However, unlike a beetroot raita this soup does not contain spices, only some freshly ground black pepper.

 This leans towards a dense soup being thick, creamy and slightly chunky, although there is an option to make it smooth and thinner.